flexn-io/renative-docs/docs/api/cli-engine-rn-tvos.md

 ## run

-> Run your app on target device or emulator
+> Run your tv app on target device or emulator

 Supported Platforms: